eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 The link type PRECURSOR is more recently added to the protocol than the CAUSE type, and the scenario described for the PRECURSOR type above was previously often described using CAUSE links instead.
 It is perfectly possible to create a fully traceable event graph using CAUSE links and not involving PRECURSOR links, but it has a number of drawbacks.
 For example:

 - The semantics of a CAUSE link declare _why_ a certain event/occurrence took place.
 That is not really applicable to for example an orchestrated pipeline driven by for example Jenkins Pipeline or Argo Workflows, where the orchestrator determines why to start a certain activity rather than an activity being triggered by an earlier event.
 In other words, there is no direct _causal_ relationship between an activity triggered by an orchestrator and a previous activity in the same pipeline triggered by the same orchestrator.
-- If a CAUSE link should be used to explicitly connect pipeline step activities, it would often be used between the ActT of a step to ActF or a previous step, but an activity could also be CAUSEd by a previous activity being triggered or started, or even by an internal occurence within an activity.
-To deal with all scenarios an event consumer would need to consider all such combinations instead of just relying on links between ActT events.
+- If a CAUSE link should be used to explicitly connect pipeline step activities, it would often be used between the ActT of a step to ActF or a previous step, but an activity could also be CAUSEd by a previous activity being triggered or started, or even by an internal occurrence within an activity.
+To deal with all scenarios an event consumer would need to consider all such combinations instead of just relying on links between ActT (or TSS) events.
 - When parallel pipeline steps are followed by a single pipeline step a CAUSE link could be used to all those parallel steps activity events, but it might be more natural to only have the CAUSE link to one of them, depending on the scenario.
 Adding a new link type (PRECURSOR) provides the possibility to connect these activity events without needing to use CAUSE links to tie activities together which do not actually have a causal relationship to each other.